dev-achintha/restful-api-demo/README.md

 ## Online Testing

 I have deployed this API online, and you can test it using 👉 [this link](https://soc-achinthas-projects.vercel.app/restful/horizonstudents)👈.
 You can use Postman or any API testing tool to interact with the API.
+(This link should work as long as the [Aiven](https://aiven.io/) service continues provide free MySql servers.)

 ## Installation and Configuration